iamYole/DIO-DevOps-Projects/Project 8 - Bash Scripting - Automating a LoadBalncer Configuration/README.md

 ### Part 1 - Bash Sctipt for the Backend Web Servers Automation.

 The script below contains all the commands required to get our webservers up and running.
-Open your favorite text editor copy and paste the script below into a text files, then save it as `webapp.sh`
+Open your favorite text editor copy and paste the script below into a text file, then save it as `webapp.sh`

 > ```bash
 > #! /bin/bash